Target Your Job Search

 - Research the Bureau of Labor Statistics, Occupational Outlook Handbook to thoroughly understand the LIS industry, wages, job outlook, projections, and much more.

-- Review a variety of career information sessions at Student Resources from LIS professionals on the iSchool’s YouTube page.
+- Review a variety of career information webcasts from LIS professionals on the iSchool’s YouTube page.